jethroGIT/jethrogit.github.io/_posts/ml-2/2020-09-18-Expectation_Variance_and_Covariance_of_Categorical_Distribution.md

 sticky: false
 ---

-This post is inspired by [the lectures given by David Blei](http://www.cs.columbia.edu/~blei/fogm/2020F/index.html) on Thursday, 17 September 2020.
+This post is inspired by [the lecture given by David Blei](http://www.cs.columbia.edu/~blei/fogm/2020F/index.html) on Thursday, 17 September 2020.
 One of the topics he explained was related to **_categorical variable_** and a **_categorical distribution_**.
 This post attempts to elaborate more on those two concepts.

 [![img1]({{ site.baseurl }}/assets/images/one-hot-encoding.png){:class="img-responsive"}]({{ site.baseurl }}/assets/images/one-hot-encoding.png)*<center>$\pmb{\text{Figure 1}}$: A categorical variable ( $\text{Color}$) and its values ( $\text{Red}$, $\text{Yellow}$, and $\text{Green}$ ).
 Image taken from <a href="https://www.kaggle.com/alexisbcook/categorical-variables">Kaggle</a>, some rights reserved.</center>*